-Despite the impact of COVID on the school's fee income, forecast additional pupils as well as restarting the overseas pupil programme in the following school year show that the school has adequate resources to continue in operational existence for the foreseeable future.
+The school closed the 2021/22 year with 206 pupils and began the 2022/23 year with 228 pupils.
+As a result of the additional fee income in the next financial year, the Trustees are confident that the school continues to have adequate resources to continue in operational existence for the foreseeable future.
 The School therefore continues to adopt the going concern basis in preparing its financial statements.